 If you’re new to racing, you might be wondering what a starting pen actually is.
 Most races group runners into ‘pens’ ‘corrals’ or ‘waves’ at the start line based on your estimated finish time.
-You’ll usually give this predicted time when you sign up, and your race number or email will tell you which pen you’re in.
+When you register, you usually give your estimated finish, and your race number tells you which pen to join.
 This system helps the event run smoothly, stops congestion, and keeps runners safe by making sure everyone starts at a pace that suits them.

 The problem with starting too far forward

-One of the biggest issues I’ve noticed recently is runners placing themselves in faster pens than their predicted finish times.
-And look, I get the temptation.
-You don’t want to get stuck in a crowd, or maybe you just like the vibe up front – but this can cause more harm than you might think.
+A big issue I’ve seen lately is runners putting themselves in faster pens than their predicted finish time.
+I get it – you don’t want to be stuck in a crowd, or maybe you just like the vibe at the front – but it can cause more problems than you think.

 And while we’re on the topic, let’s talk about the other side of this problem…